hobborg/dtControl/docs/source/userman.rst

         b. ``minnorm`` to pick control inputs with the minimal norm,
         c. ``maxnorm`` to pick control inputs with the maximal norm,
         d. ``random`` to pick a control input uniformly at random,
-        e. ``maxfreq`` to pick our in-house developed determinization strategy, details of which are available in M. Jackermeier's thesis (TODO link).
+        e. ``maxfreq`` to pick our in-house developed determinization strategy, details of which are available in `M. Jackermeier's thesis <https://mediatum.ub.tum.de/1547107>`_.
         f. ``auto`` to let dtControl automatically choose a determinization strategy; currently defaults to ``maxfreq``.

 #. **impurity** allows users to choose the measure by which splitting predicates are evaluated.
 Possible options are